 One of the key roles of a piano teacher is to help their students make direct improvements in their playing.
 To do this we must identify the priority areas that need attention, hopefully without turning into the scolding teacher in the photo above!

 In this article I will share some suggestions on how to offer helpful criticism, encouraging positive progress and enthusiastic learning.

 Listening to our students play and offering suggestions for improvement is certainly not the whole of a piano teacher’s work, but in many lessons it will be a central feature…

 The “Note Police”

-On the other hand, however, a piano examiner recently mentioned to me that she had that day assessed several candidates in succession, each playing the same pieces with the same wrong notes, and all entered by one teacher.
+On the other hand, however, a piano examiner recently mentioned to me that she had that day assessed several Grade One piano candidates in quick succession, each playing the same pieces with the exact same wrong notes, and all entered by one teacher.
 What are we to make of this?

 One obvious answer is that the teacher in this instance lacked the aural and musical awareness to properly identify their students’ mistakes.
 But I think we must also allow for the possibility that the teacher fully recognised the mistakes and (for whatever reason) decided not to address them.

 To me, at least, this seems neglectful.
 While it is right to focus on the bigger aspects of piano education, it is also important to encourage accuracy, and to identify any misreadings or incorrect details in a student’s playing so that they might go on to play with more confidence.

 Quite apart from the fact that wrong notes can lead to a lower mark in an exam, competition or festival, we should also remember that (both in written and improvised music) they are often a revelatory diagnostic tool that can unlock crucial areas of understanding that a student needs help with.
 Left unaddressed, such errors can ferment to become more significant problems down the line.

 To understand why accuracy matters in piano playing, we need to understand what it is; accuracy is a matter of intention: